skrattaren/apf.rst/apf.rst

   parody of a Yorkshire accent, presumably for similar reasons.

 + [p.
-30] The shield design described is the Ankh-Morpork coat of arms, not shown in the front of the book (but on the cover of "`Streets of Ankh-Morpork`_").
+30] The shield design described is the Ankh-Morpork coat of arms, not shown in the front of the book (but on the cover of "`The Streets of Ankh-Morpork`_").

 + [p.
 27] "'[...] he's got a loaded wolf.'"

-  Possibly a reference to the Australian story of "`The Loaded Dog`_".
+  Possibly a reference to the Australian story of **The Loaded Dog**.

 + [p.
 29] 'Daphne's ancestors came all the way from some islands on the other side of the Hub.'